bsmith89/compbio-template/README.md

  -  Have the same file name (minus the extension) as the figure produced.

 ### `bin/pbs/` ###
-Scripts to be submitted to `qsub` of the PBS batch computing system.
+Scripts to be submitted to the PBS batch computing system (`qsub`).
 These are used to carry out computationally intensive steps in the analysis pipeline.
 They do not replace, however, `Makefile` as a complete description of the